lehmanwics/lehmanwics.github.io/_posts/2017-04-10-ro-builds-a-web-scraper.md

 What's my goal?
 To compile a list of articles with titles, keywords, and dates from 2015 to 2016.

-These will then be used to extract relevant data to add to the research I am helping with in regards to gun violence in the urban, minority, low-income communities.
-This data will then be used connected to possible contributing factors.
+The links will be used to extract relevant data in regards to gun violence in the urban, minority, low-income communities.
+This data will then be connected to possible contributing factors.

 This research intends to highlight some important factors many may not have considered in relation to gun violence and I am pumped to see what our data tells us!